WHAT IS YOUR HIKING FREQUENCY AND INTENSITY?

 BUYING TIPS / HOW DO YOU TRY YOUR BOOTS ON?

 1. Try on both shoes, standing up, with the socks worn for hiking.
-2. Tighten the laces, taking care to correctly start the tightening.
+2. Tighten the laces, taking care to correctly balance the tightening.

 3. Check two points: